Eidelon/-1701QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+Signifiers provided reflect what the conceptual model is, this is not the case as someone who designs the signifier may not be accurately reflecting the correct conceptual model of the object.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+Affordances can be instinctive but also learned, you can create affordances no purpose or accidentally.
+If no affordance is easily ascertained then signifiers may be required.
+Trying to compile instinctive affordances into mapping will make the interaction a more streamlined experience.
+Feedback is crucial but is highly contextual, depending on the situation in which the device is used should give clues on how the device gives feedback.
+Try and keep feedback simple yet effective.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+Affordances and how people react to certain feedback.
+At what age are affordances taught to people and how important is feedback in creating the learned affordance?

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+The indicator on the front of the box is an affordance that people know that this box tells the temperature, people learning gauges set in an orientation that focuses from left to right indicate that the lowest value of the gauge is on the left.
+Though this is a learned behaviour, none of the symbols with out prior learning of the symbols or context of the arrow will understand.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###